aoli-hrbust/pseudo-label-tnnls/README.md

-# Pseudo-label Propagation
+# PLP-L

-The demo code for the "Incomplete Multi-view Clustering via Pseudo-label Propagation" (Under Review).
+The demo code for the "Deep Incomplete Multiview Clustering via Local and Global Pseudo-Label Propagation".

 ## Abstract